 Preparing for Your Cycling Return

-Remind yourself why you are doing this, its for leisure and to get out of the house, you are not riding in the Tour De France, its not a competition, its fine to be competitive, but remember it is supposed to be FUN!
+Remind yourself why you are doing this, it’s for leisure and to get out of the house, you are not riding in the Tour De France, it’s not a competition, it’s fine to be competitive, but remember it is supposed to be FUN!

 I have an exercise bike or trainer at home I used to practice using this at home, you can try this it will get you into the habit of cycling and moving your legs, it will not improve your balance though, which may be something that comes back naturally, or may take some practice, I did not have any problems balancing on the bike though.

-• Before starting your cycling journey after a long break, it is important to manage your expectations and understand that it may take time for your body to adjust.
+- Before starting your cycling journey after a long break, it is important to manage your expectations and understand that it may take time for your body to adjust.
 Feeling tired, nauseous, or having sore legs after the first ride is normal.
 Start by riding easily for the first few minutes to warm up and prevent muscle strain.
 Invest in proper cycling gear, including a secure and comfortable bike helmet and padded shorts to reduce discomfort.
 Finally, choose the right bike for your needs.

 Choosing the Right Bike